spartan-1/DemoApp/README.md

 # DemoApp
-Android poc app to display list of feed provide by a Rest API Developed in Kotlin
+Android poc app to display list of feed provided by a Rest API<br />
+Developed in Kotlin

 # Concepts used : <br />